shiki/kaiseki/README.md

 #### deleteRole (objectId, callback)

 Deletes a role.
-The REST API does not seem to return anything in the body so it's best to check for `res.statusCode` if the operation was successful.
+The REST API does not return anything in the body so it's best to check for `success` if the operation was successful.
 You can only delete a role if you provide the `kaiseki.masterKey` property or the `kaiseki.sessionToken` property and if that user has write access to the role.

-    kaiseki.deleteRole('<object-id>', function(err, res, body) {
+    kaiseki.deleteRole('<object-id>', function(err, res, body, success) {
-      if (res.statusCode == 200)
+      if (success)
         console.log('deleted!');
       else
         console.log('failed!');